Ajay1290/Patl/README.md

 # Patl

-Patl is a Python package which helps you in creating a monitorable structure for your files and folder for your next big project.
+Patl is a Python package which helps you in creating a monitorable structure for your files and folder of your big project.

 ## Installing
 --------------